CubedProgrammer/linux_utility/README.md

 Uses environmental variable EDITOR to determine editor, defaulting to vi if it does not exist.
 After editor is closed, converts the saved text from hexadecimal text into raw binary data.
 Any character that is not 0-9, A-Z, a-z will be ignored.

+Warning: Some graphical text editors will exit as soon as it is launched.
+This could be because it sees an existing instance and opens it in that instead.
 ```
 byteedit a.txt b.img c.c
 ```